senocular/swiftui-react/README.md

 <SuiComp />;
 ```

 Components returned from `SwiftUI()` calls are callable class constructors that can be used as React components or called as normal functions.
-These constructors are identified in this documentation as having the type `SwiftUIComponent` but each is unique.
+These constructors are identified in this documentation as having the type `SwiftUIComponent` but each instance of `SwiftUIComponent` returned from `SwiftUI()` is unique.

 ### `SwiftUIComponent`